DeShone Kizer: Professional career

+Pre-draft

 Kizer received an invitation to the NFL Combine and completed all of the combine drills except for the bench press.
 He also performed positional drills, but had a disappointing performance.
-He also participated at Notre Dame's Pro Day and only ran positional drills in front of team scouts and representatives, including San Francisco 49ers general manager John Lynch and Pittsburgh Steelers offensive coordinator Todd Haley.
-Kizer completed 50/60 pass attempts and showed significantly better accuracy and footwork at his pro day.
-NFL draft experts and analysts projected him to be a first or second round pick.
+Kizer also participated at Notre Dame's Pro Day and only ran positional drills in front of team scouts and representatives, including San Francisco 49ers general manager John Lynch and Pittsburgh Steelers offensive coordinator Todd Haley.
+Kizer completed 50-of-60 passes and showed significantly better accuracy and footwork at his pro day.
+NFL draft experts and analysts projected Kizer to be a first or second round pick.
 He was ranked the second best quarterback in the draft by NFL analyst Bucky Brooks, the third best quarterback by NFLDraftScout.com and Sports Illustrated, and was ranked the fourth best quarterback by NFL Network analyst Mike Mayock.